 So, the more data is displayed on your LCD, the more effective it is.
-Also, you want to look at features such as color screen and a backlight for clear viewing, especially under low light conditions.
+Also, you want to look at features such as a color screen and a backlight for clear viewing, especially under low light conditions.

 Support and Warranty

 Alternatively, you can go for an established e-bike brand that guarantees you consistency as far as quality is concerned.
-This also makes things easier for you in the long when your bike starts to experience part damage and failure.
+This also makes things easier for you in the long run when your bike starts to experience part damage and failure.
 You won’t have to struggle to look for spare parts.

 A good seller should be able to respond promptly to any customer queries and provide reliable solutions to customer complaints.
 There should also be multiple avenues provided to access the customer support team, either by phone, e-mail, or text.
 This will go a long way to enhance the experience of owning a folding e-bike for you.

 Lastly, certain extra features on a folding electric bike help to keep you safe while venturing into the city streets and neighborhood roads.
 Try to look for models with things such as lights, bells, and reflective tires for other motorists to spot you on the road.